-This procedure uses sonographic images similar to the ones pregnant mothers use to view their unborn baby.
-These images, created using imaging ultrasound waves help guide the surgeon while repeatedly penetrating the joint tissues of the elbow with the tip of the needle.
+Your surgeon will use one or two entry points in your elbow with a hypodermic needle.
+Using sonographic images (similar visual ultrasound), that create images with ultrasound waves to help guide the surgeon.
+Her/she while repeatedly penetrating the joint tissues of the elbow with the tip of the needle.
 The surgeon can feel when the tissues have become softer.
 Once hardened tissue has been broken up to allow access to the bone, the surgeon uses the head of the needle to smooth out the epicondyle.
 Removing damaged tissue without having to cut the tendon is one of the major benefits of percutaneous tenotomy.

 The hypodermic needle is removed when the sonogrpahic images show that all of the hardened tissue has been broken up and the epicondyle is smooth.
 At this point your elbow will be injected with a shot of corticosteroid.
 This step is under review and future percutaneous surgeries may not require the coticosteoid injection at all.
 Medical tape is placed over the incisions and there is no need for stitches

 The procedure is quick and simple and can be performed in a clinic or doctors office.
 Directly after the 20 minute surgery is completed the physician will help you to gently move your arm.
 You may experience a large pain reduction in your elbow after the procedure.
 Unlike open and arthroscopic surgeries, percutaneous surgery does not require you to wear a splint to keep your arm from moving.
 In fact without large incisions or sutures, the risk for infection is greatly reduced.

 If you have undergone surgery on your damaged elbow injury then your physician will quickly get you on the path to rehabilitation.
 Now, the aggressiveness of your rehabilitation efforts and your injuries ability to heal will depend on a variety of factors including (but not limited to):

 - your age, overall health and activity level